devieffe/devieffe/README.md

 🔭 I’m working in: a startup, like usually
 👋 Support: add 👍 for "[Uxer](https://www.urbandictionary.com/define.php?term=uxer)" on Urban dictionary
-?
-What the Dev: Dev is a short of David (Dave)
+❔ What the: Dev is my option of name David (Dave)
 🔍 How to reach me: dev ieffe
 😄 Pronouns: [i-e-fe]